9 of the Best E-Commerce Popup Examples You Can Copy

 Once you ask for gender, location, interests, or skin type, as in the above example, you can target your new subscribers with more relevant offers and promote your products that fit their needs the best.

 Multistep popups are ideal for collecting more visitor information without hurting your conversion rates.
 Plus, they’re super easy to set up.
+See this video where Morten shows how multistep works and shares a surprising fact:

 Part 2: Returning Subscribers